Attractions for children in the Silesian Beskids on rainy days – what to do indoors?

 43 – 450 Ustroń

-The Rusty Museum in Ustroń is a true journey back in time for classic motorization enthusiasts.
-In historic interiors, you’ll find a rich collection of unique motorcycles from all over Europe, from legendary brands to rare models you won’t see anywhere else.
-This place is created with passion, where every exhibit has its story.
-Besides motorcycles, you will see gadgets, souvenirs, and accessories related to old motorization, transporting you to the golden era of two-wheeled vehicles.
+The Rusty Museum in Ustroń is a real journey back in time for lovers of classic motorbikes.
+In historic interiors, you will find a rich collection of unique motorcycles from all over Europe, from legendary brands to rare models that you won't see anywhere else.
+It is a place created with passion, where each exhibit has its own story.
+Besides motorcycles, you will see gadgets, souvenirs, and accessories related to vintage motorization, transporting you to the golden era of two-wheeled vehicles.

 Ecological Education Center